EdwardVillasenor1992/congressional-data-django/README.md

 ALTER ROLE <username> SET default_transaction_isolation TO 'read committed';
 ALTER ROLE <username> SET timezone TO 'UTC';
 ```

-replace the angle brackets with your desired username/password combination.
-This is the account we will use in our local Django settings.
+Replace the angle brackets with your desired username/password combination, eg foo/bar.
+This is the account you will use for your _local_ Django settings.

 Optionally, at this point you can give your service account user permissions to create databases.
 ```sql